Count Down TV

 Count Down TV (カウントダウン・ティーヴィー, Kauntodaun Tīvī) (also known as CDTV) is a Japanese late-night music television program, broadcast on TBS since 1993.
 The program is shown weekly, and features a Japanese music video hit chart countdown, live performances from musicians and music information.
-It is presented by three CGI-animated hosts.
+It is presented by three animated hosts.

 History

-The show was created after a gap the broadcast of the long-run TBS countdown show The Best Ten (1978–1989).
+The show was created after the gap left by the cessation of the long-running TBS countdown show The Best Ten (1978–1989).
 A top 100 music countdown show called Totsuzen Baraetī Sokuhō!!
 Count Down 100 (突然バラエティー速報!!COUNT DOWN100, Sudden Variety Show Report!!
 Count Down 100) (presented by Kuniko Tamada and Masayuki Watanabe) begun airing on TBS networks from October 1992, however received low ratings in its targeted youth market (due to its early airing time, 8pm, and the at average 10pm returning home time of the target audience).
 The show finished airing in March 1993.

-The show was re-branded, becoming Count Down TV and airing from April 1993 onwards.
+The show was rebranded, becoming Count Down TV and airing from April 1993 onwards.
 Some of the rebranding changes were later broadcast times, CGI hosts and imagery, along with only airing the top 40 chart rank-ins.
 The format has remained basically the same over the years.
 Some changes have been extending the broadcast from 30 minutes to 40 (and extending the charts from top 40 to top 50) and introducing album/ringtone chart countdowns.